 Research the food chain of a sea creature, using a diagram or model to show their findings.
-Use their representation to explain where their particular
+Use their representation to explain

+the the end to the end to 10.2.
+1 1 2 Laborate at 1

+circuits and test to see if their animal eats, its where their particular

-physical characteristics and creature fits into the food
+the LED lamps come on. physical characteristics and creature fits into the food

-other interesting facts chain.
+Record the results in a other interesting facts chain.
 Describe it and

-about its behaviour or other parts of the food
+table before grouping the about its behaviour or other parts of the food

-survival tactics. chain as producers,
+items into 'conductors' or survival tactics. chain as producers,

-consumers, predators or
+'insulators'.
+Discuss consumers, predators or

-prey and consider what
+similarities and differences prey and consider what

-would happen if any of the
+between the items in the would happen if any of the

-living organisms in their
+two groups. living organisms in their

 chain became unavailable.

 Deep Sea Adaptations:

 Watch clips from the BBC's

 Blue Planet series about

 creatures of the deep.
 As

 they watch, make notes on

 how creatures have

 adapted for survival in this

 extreme environment.

 Select an adaptation from

 their observations and find

 out more.
 Decide how to

 present their information,

 making sure that it is clear

 and easy to understand.

 Collecting Data: Use a

 data logger and a range of

 sensors to investigate the

 changes in temperature,

 light, sound and

 barometric pressure at

 different depths of water.

 Seal data loggers and/or

 sensors in a plastic bag or

 bottle, weighted with

 pebbles or sand.
 Tie the

 bag or bottle to some

 twine for easy retrieval

 from the water.
 Allow the

 data logger time to adjust

 to the new conditions and

 accurately record the data

 before changing the depth

 or removing from the

 water.
 Record the figures

-for each variable measured

-and draw line graphs to

-show the changes as water

-depth increases.

-A Great Threat: In groups,

-use the web or other

-source material to

-research the crown-of-

-thorns starfish, thought to

-be one of the greatest

-threats to the Great

-Barrier Reef.
-Present their

-findings to the class,

-explaining what the crown-

-of-thorns starfish eats, its

-predators, why it is having

-such a devastating effect

-on the Great Barrier Reef

-and what measures are

-being taken to tackle the

-problem.

-Monsters of the Deep:

-Create a new and original

-monster of the deep, using

-what they have learned

-about deep sea

-adaptations.
-Consider the

-type of animal (it might be

-a fish, mammal, cnidarian,

-mollusc or echinoderm), its

-size, features, prey and

-how it protects itself from

-predators.

-Art Art Gallery: Create a Dreamcatchers: Look at Bayeaux Tapestry Mountain Models: Work in

-Roman art gallery, pictures and examples of Look carefully at sections small groups to make

-showcasing all of the Native American of the Bayeux Tapestry, small, 3-D model

-artwork created dreamcatchers.
-Discuss how using printouts of different mountains from clay.
-Look

-throughout their project. they are made and which sections.
-Work in groups to at a range of images of

-Invite parents to visit their materials have been used. decide what a given spectacular mountains for

-exhibition and give guided Design and make a personal section shows, relating this inspiration.
-Decide what

-tours and explanations of dreamcatcher using similar to their timelines.
-Discuss shapes and forms they

-their work.
-Respond to materials, including string, how they think it was need to create, sketching

-parents' questions about wool, feathers and beads. made and why.
-Make out their ideas before

-their work during their Use soft sculpting wire and detailed drawings in a making.
-When dried, paint

-visit. sketchbook of isolated or glaze to create

-• •
+Art Explore how artist drawings to share an hrough Drawing ts create sequenced d tell stories.
+Create an Exploring how we ca shape to create ng Pattern an use colour, line and patterns, including Research cult for each variable measured and draw line graphs to show the changes as water depth increases.
+A Great Threat: In groups, use the web or other source material to research the crown-of-thorns starfish, thought to be one of the greatest threats to the Great Barrier Reef.
+Present their findings to the class, explaining what the crown-of-thorns starfish eats, its predators, why it is having such a devastating effect on the Great Barrier Reef and what measures are being taken to tackle the problem.
+Monsters of the Deep: Create a new and original monster of the deep, using what they have learned about deep sea adaptations.
+Consider the type of animal (it might be a fish, mammal, cnidarian, mollusc or echinoderm), its size, features, prey and how it protects itself from predators.
+Il Feasts ures and foods. foods using clay. comic strips to retell through drawing. repeating g patterns.
+Computing Music Computing systems and networks - The Internet Mamma Mia Creating Media - Audio editing Glockinspiel Stage 2 Creating Media - Photo editing Stop Data and Information - data logging Lean on Me Programming A - repetition in shapes Blackbird Programming B - Repettion in games Reflect, Rewing and Replay